infomaniac50/HelloWorld/README.md

 # Haxe Hello World

-My first foray in the world of Haxe. http://haxe.org/
+My first foray into the world of Haxe. http://haxe.org/

 ## Notes
 Some of the builds require that you install hxcs and hxjava before compiling.